Leg day for marathon training: the strength work runners actually need

 Plyometrics

-Best plyometrics exercises for runners:
+Best plyometric exercises for runners:

-- Lateral jumps (quick feet, low height)
+- Lateral jumps

-- Bounding strides (focusing on controlled landings)
+- Bounding strides

-- Skipping rope (short bursts, 30–60 seconds)
+- Skipping rope

 Daily Mobility & Prehab